Undergraduate Academic Status Policy

 - Academic Suspension.
 A probationary student who has a current and a cumulative GPA below 2.0 at the end of a fall or spring semester will be on suspension unless grade replacements for courses completed at that time raise the cumulative GPA above 2.0.
 Texas Tech does not suspend students at the end of a summer term.
 However, summer grades can result in probation, and if the student does not achieve a 2.0 or better cumulative grade point average in the subsequent semester of enrollment, suspension can result.

-A student on academic suspension is not permitted to take classes and is ineligible to participate in any extracurricular activities once the suspension is posted.
+- A student on academic suspension is not permitted to take classes and is ineligible to participate in any extracurricular activities once the suspension is posted.
 If the circumstances that resulted in the suspension are mitigating, an appeal may be directed to the appropriate academic dean or committee.
 The student is ineligible to participate in extracurricular activities during the appeal process.
-If the appeal results in granting the student permission to attend classes, then the student will be reinstated and placed on continued academic probation until the student meets the conditions established by the academic dean or committee granting the appeal and/or achieves a cumulative GPA at or above 2.0.
+If the appeal results in granting the student permission to attend classes, then the student will be reactivated, and a transcript notation is made that allows the student to attend until the student meets the conditions established by the academic dean or committee granting the appeal and/or achieves a cumulative GPA at or above 2.0.

 Students wishing to return to the university after suspension will be treated as former students for reinstatement purposes and must provide official transcripts for all academic work completed at institutions other than Texas Tech.
-Students wishing to return to Texas Tech are required to have a 2.0 GPA on work completed during their absence.
-Application materials and deadlines for former Texas Tech students are available at www.depts.ttu.edu/formertech.
+Students who left in good standing, on probation or on first suspension must have a 2.0 GPA on work taken since leaving Texas Tech.
+Application materials and deadlines for former students are available at www.depts.ttu.edu/formertech.

 Reinstatement granted after suspension will be probationary, and students who apply for reinstatement after suspension will be required to undergo any testing and/or counseling considered necessary by the academic dean.